What Is The Price For The Solution Of The Israeli-Palestinian Conflict?

 It has always been against my professional ethics to begin a piece with a quote, but I resolved to make an exception for this particular article.

-Benjamin Netanyahu, the prime minister of Israel, when addressing the 70th session of the United Nations General Assembly to Mahmoud Abbas, the president of the State of Palestine and Palestinian National Authority, on establishing a lasting peace between both nations: “I know it’s hard.
+Benjamin Netanyahu, the prime minister of Israel, when addressing the 70th session of the United Nations General Assembly made an touching plea to Mahmoud Abbas, the president of the State of Palestine and Palestinian National Authority, on establishing a lasting peace between both nations: “I know it’s hard.
 But we owe it to our peoples to try, to continue to try, because together, if we actually negotiate and stop negotiating about the negotiation, if we actually sit down and try to resolve this conflict between us, recognize each other, not use a Palestinian state as a stepping stone for another Islamist dictatorship in the Middle East, but something that will live at peace next to the Jewish state, if we actually do that, we can do remarkable things for our peoples.”

 Having gone through Netanyahu’s speech all I could whisper was: “See how much he loves and wants peace.”
 Then I asked myself: “What is the price for peace?”
 Clearly, it has been roughly two weeks since Netanyahu delivered his speech, and the violence between Israel and Palestine still persists, the bad blood between the two nations still lingers.